 Sometimes writers distance themselves from religious subjects.
 Religion is still taboo to speak about.
 Read about it instead.

-The following concludes a review of the critique of one of America's favorite literary geniuses of The Book of Mormon: Another Testament of Jesus Christ, which millions consider sacred writings of holy prophets.
+The following concludes my review of one of America's favorite literary geniuses Mark Twain's critique of The Book of Mormon: Another Testament of Jesus Christ, which millions consider sacred writings of holy prophets.

 Twain's quoted from the semi-autobiography Roughing It "Chapter 16" saying,

 The book [The Book of Mormon] seems to be merely a prosy detail of imaginary history, with the Old Testament for a model; followed by a tedious plagiarism of the New Testament.
 The author labored to give his words and phrases the quaint, old-fashioned sound and structure of our King James’s translation of the Scriptures.

 Twain's estimation of The Book of Mormon is a flowery re-working of the New Testament.
 Of course, as an active student of The Book of Mormon, I disagree.

 Twain thought that Joseph Smith attempted to make the scriptures that he translated sound like the Bible.
 I agree with Twain.
 Joseph did love the Bible.
 When he realized the gravity of what he was doing, translating a book of scripture, why would he not place the words in such a way to remind him of another sacred book, the Bible?
 I would.
 I also pray in the King James Version Bible language.
 I do not need to do that, but it is my way to show personal respect to God.